-- 88. Automotive Hoses are installed by original equipment manufacturers ("OEMs") in new cars as part of the automotive manufacturing process. - 89.
-For new cars, the OEMs mostly large automotive manufacturers such as Ford Motor Company, Toyota Motor Corporation, General Motors, etc. purchase Automotive Hoses directly from Defendants.
+85. Automotive Hoses are installed by original equipment manufacturers ("OEMs") in new cars as part of the automotive manufacturing process.

+86. For new cars, the OEMs - mostly large automotive manufacturers such as Ford Motor Company, Toyota Motor Corporation, General Motors, etc. - purchase Automotive Hoses directly from Defendants.
 Automotive Hoses may also be purchased by component manufacturers who then supply such systems to OEMs.
 These component manufacturers are also called "Tier 1 Manufacturers" in the industry.
 Tier 1 Manufacturers supply Automotive Hoses directly to an OEM.

-- 90. When purchasing Automotive Hoses, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model specific parts.
+87. When purchasing Automotive Hoses, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model specific parts.
 Automotive parts suppliers submit quotations, or bids, to OEMs in response to RFQs, and the OEMs usually award the business to the selected automotive parts supplier for the lifespan of the model, which is usually four to six years.
 Typically, the bidding process for a particular model begins approximately three years prior to the start of production, and Automotive Hoses are developed over a year in advance of a new model automobile entering the market.
-OEMs procure Automotive Hoses and other parts for U.S.-manufactured vehicles in the United States and elsewhere. - 91.
-Defendants and their co-conspirators supplied Automotive Hoses to OEMs for installation in vehicles manufactured and sold in the United States and elsewhere.
-Defendants and their co-conspirators manufactured Automotive Hoses (a) in the United States for installation in vehicles manufactured and sold in the United States, (b) in Japan and elsewhere for export to the United States and installation in vehicles manufactured and sold in the United States, and (c) in Japan and elsewhere for installation in vehicles manufactured in Japan and elsewhere for export to and sale in the United States. - 92.
-Plaintiffs and members of the proposed Classes purchased Automotive Hoses indirectly from one or more of the Defendants and their co-conspirators.
+OEMs procure Automotive Hoses and other parts for U.S.-manufactured vehicles in the United States and elsewhere.

+88. Defendants and their co-conspirators supplied Automotive Hoses to OEMs for installation in vehicles manufactured and sold in the United States and elsewhere.
+Defendants and their co-conspirators manufactured Automotive Hoses (a) in the United States for installation in vehicles manufactured and sold in the United States, (b) in Japan and elsewhere for export to the United States and installation in vehicles manufactured and sold in the United States, and (c) in Japan and elsewhere for installation in vehicles manufactured in Japan and elsewhere for export to and sale in the United States.

+89. Plaintiffs and members of the proposed Classes purchased Automotive Hoses indirectly from one or more of the Defendants and their co-conspirators.
 By way of example, an owner of a vehicle may indirectly purchase one or more Automotive Hose(s) from the Defendants or their co-conspirators as part of purchasing or leasing a new vehicle.

-B. The Structure and Characteristics of the Automotive Hoses Market Render the Conspiracy More Plausible attractive in this market.
+B. The Structure and Characteristics of the Automotive Hoses Market Render the Conspiracy More Plausible

+90. The structure and other characteristics of the Automotive Hoses market in the United States are conducive to a price-fixing agreement and have made collusion particularly attractive in this market.
 Specifically, the Automotive Hoses market: (1) has high barriers to entry; (2) has inelasticity of demand; and (3) is comprised of products that are interchangeable commodities across manufacturers.